-- Swipe right to move to the next item and speak its name
+- Swipe right to move focus to the next item

-- Swipe left to move to the previous item and speak its name
+- Swipe left to move focus to the previous item

-Once a mobile screen reader is focused on an item you can tap anywhere on screen to activate it.
+Once a mobile screen reader is focused on an item, double-tapping anywhere on the screen will activate it.

 Navigating specific elements